White Paper Download (PDF)

 Assume you are an advertiser who wants to pay $10 to prospects in exchange for their calling your company.

 Say you sell swimming pools.
 You could list your business in a directory under the search term "swimming pools."
-Then if a searcher found your ad, she could click on it and call via a click-to-call mechanism.
+Then if a searcher found your ad, she could call via a click-to-call mechanism.
 A $10 payment from your company to her could be triggered automatically by the call.